wdoganowski/cloud-chronicles/03. Using VSCode for CLI and Python tasks on AWS/04. Using VSCode for CLI and Python tasks on AWS - part 4/README.md

 1. In Visual Studio Code click on the _Extensions_ icon on the left-hand side of the window, or press Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (macOS) to open the Extensions view.
 1. In the search bar, type _Python Extension Pack_ and press Enter.
 1. The extension pack should appear in the search results.
 Click on the _Install_ button to install it.
-1. After installation, you may be prompted to reload VS Code for the changes to take effect.
+1. After installation, you may be prompted to reload VSCode for the changes to take effect.
 If so, click on the _Reload_ button.

 ![Python extension pack](images/python_extension_pack.png)